← Back to 史記

 使 使

-When the various Lü were executed and the Xiaowen Emperor established, Lu Jia had considerable strength in the matter.
+When the Lü clansmen were executed and Emperor Wen was enthroned, Lu Jia played a considerable part.
 When Emperor Wen ascended the throne, he wished to send an envoy to Nanyue.
 Chancellor Chen and others recommended that Lu Jia be appointed Grand Palace Grandee and sent as envoy to Zhao Tuo, to order him to remove the imperial yellow canopy and cease issuing edicts, and to conduct himself as befitted a feudal lord.
 All was carried out according to the emperor's wishes.
 The full account may be found in the Biography of Nanyue.
 Lu Jia ultimately died of old age.

 16